How to Remortgage to Buy Another Property

 Get started with an expert broker to find out how much they can help you save on your remortgage.

-If you’re remortgaging to buy another property, there are currently lenders that will be able to lend up to 90% loan to value, depending on your creditworthiness.
+If you’re remortgaging to buy another property, lenders currently offer up to 90% loan to value, depending on your creditworthiness.

-For example, the maximum LTV on a standard residential mortgage is 90% (unless you’re applying under exceptional circumstances or through a scheme like Help to Buy) , whereas the maximum LTV for a let to buy or buy to let mortgage is 85% and holiday let mortgages are often only available up to 75-80% LTV.
+For example, the maximum LTV on a standard residential mortgage is 90% (unless you’re applying under exceptional circumstances or through a scheme like Help to Buy), whereas the maximum LTV for a let-to-buy or buy-to-let mortgage is 85%, and holiday let mortgages are often only available up to 75-80% LTV.

 Example